hazelcast/hazelcast/hazelcast-documentation/src/QueryCriteriaAPI.md

 #### Predicates Class

-`Predicates` class offered by Hazelcast includes a lot of operators that will meet your query requirements.
+The `Predicates` class offered by Hazelcast includes many operators for your query requirements.
 Some of them are explained below.

 - `equal`: checks if the result of an expression is equal to a given value.
 - `notEqual`: checks if the result of an expression is not equal to a given value.
-- `instanceOf`: checks if the result of an expression has a certain type
+- `instanceOf`: checks if the result of an expression has a certain type.
 - `like`: checks if the result of an expression matches some string pattern. % (percentage sign) is placeholder for many characters,  (underscore) is placeholder for only one character.
 - `greaterThan`: checks if the result of an expression is greater than a certain value.
 - `greaterEqual`: checks if the result of an expression is greater or equal than a certain value.
-- `lessThan`: checks if the result of an expression is less than a certain value
+- `lessThan`: checks if the result of an expression is less than a certain value.
 - `lessEqual`: checks if the result of an expression is than than or equal to a certain value.
 - `between`: checks if the result of an expression is between 2 values (this is inclusive).
 - `in`: checks if the result of an expression is an element of a certain collection.